 Yes.
 Mailboxes can be disconnected from Warmerly at any time from the dashboard.
 When a rep leaves and their mailbox is closed, disconnect it from Warmerly before or when you deactivate the mailbox.
 There's no billing impact — your flat monthly rate stays the same.

 Connect a mailbox in 60 seconds.
-14-day free trial, no card required.
-Cancel any time.
+7-day free trial, card required, no charge until day 8.
+Cancel any time before then.